Search DuPage County Public Records & Information: Free

 By choosing a case number, you’ll be taken to a write-up of the case, including information about the charge and court events.
 However, the search tool is a bit more bare-bones than those of other counties.
 For example, it doesn’t display sentencing information.

-In addition, running too many searches may result in an IP address block and the limit of searches that can be performed is unspecified.
+In addition, running too many searches may result in an IP address block, and the limit of searches that can be performed is unspecified.

 A screenshot of the case summary details on the 18th Judicial Circuit Court Clerk page displays information such as case number, file date, case title, agency, legal status, balance amount and count details.